InnoboticsSRL/InnoboticsSRL.github.io/_sources/pages/features/mobile_base.rst.txt

 Localization
 -------------
-The first localization of robot in the map is required to use the naviation stack in proper way.
+The localization of robot in the map is required to use the naviation stack in proper way.
-It can be made by:

-1. Publishing a pose on the topic
+It can be made by publishing a pose on the topic

 	- /initialpose : `geometry_msgs/msg/PoseWithCovarianceStamped <https://github.com/ros2/common_interfaces/blob/humble/geometry_msgs/msg/PoseWithCovarianceStamped.msg>`_